Alex Freitas (footballer, born 1991): Santa Clara

 In the summer of 2010, Alex signed with C.D.
 Santa Clara of the Segunda Liga.
 He appeared in 26 games (19 starts) in his first year with the Azores club.

 Alex scored his first goal for the team on 22 October 2011, through a penalty and also providing an assist in a 2–1 home defeat of U.D.
 Oliveirense.
 He repeated the feat the following weekend and in the same fashion, helping the visitors draw 2–2 at C.D.
 Aves.

 Guimarães

 On 3 July 2013, Alex joined Vitória S.C. on a four-year contract.
-He was initially assigned to their reserves, in the third division.
+He was initially assigned to their reserves in the third division.

 Alex managed to find the net in his Portuguese top flight debut on 4 April 2014, but in a 1–3 home loss to G.D.
 Estoril Praia.
-On 31 January 2017, having been rarely played over the course of his third and fourth seasons, he was loaned to fellow league side Moreirense F.C. until June.
+On 31 January 2017, having been rarely played over the course of his third and fourth seasons, he was loaned to Moreirense F.C. in the same league until June.
 He scored twice during his short spell – including once in a 3–1 home win against Porto – helping to a narrow escape from relegation.

 Salernitana

-In the 2017 off-season, Alex moved abroad for the first time and signed with U.S. Salernitana 1919 from the Italian Serie B. In the following transfer window, he was loaned to F.C.
-Pro Vercelli 1892 in the same league.
+In the 2017 off-season, Alex moved abroad for the first time and signed with US Salernitana 1919 from the Italian Serie B. In the following transfer window, he was loaned to fellow second-tier FC Pro Vercelli 1892.